brandontreb/brandontreb.github.io/_posts/2018-11-07-don-t-hire-your-friends.md

 ---
 A few years back, when the company was growing particularly quickly, I made a decision to hire my friends.
 Although, I had been warned by many others that this was a bad idea, I was sure that I was going to do things differently.

-I was going to have a management layer over my closest friends and then _they_ could have the uncomfortable conversions should they arise.
+I was going to have a management layer over my closest friends and then _they_ could have the uncomfortable conversations should they arise.

 Needless to say, this strategy worked for a time, however at some point, things got tough and I had to make some serious decisions.
 I had to lay-off my buddies.